Jose Villa Panganiban

 Jose Villa Panganiban (June 12, 1903 – October 13, 1972) was a Filipino lexicographer, writer, professor, linguist, journalist, radio broadcaster, polyglot, translator, and author.
 He was the director of the Institute of National Language.
 One of the first promoters and developers of the Philippine national language, he was best known for his work Diksyunaryo–Tesauro Ingles–Pilipino.

-Panganiban founded what is now called The Varsitarian, the student publication of the University of Santo Tomas, in 1928.
+Panganiban founded The Varsitarian, the student publication of the University of Santo Tomas, in 1928.

 Life

 Early and personal life

 Panganiban was born on June 12, 1903, in Bautista, Pangasinan, to Geminiano Z. Panganiban, a lawyer and pharmacist from Tanauan, Batangas, and Policarpia S. Villa of Caloocan, Rizal.